chrisgrieser/finder-vim-mode/README.md

 ## Usage
 - Only works in Finder's `List View`.
 - Press `?` in Finder to show the cheatsheet above.
-- Consult the [vim help](https://vimhelp.org/) for the Ex commands you are not familiar with.
 - `m` for moving marks the selection as "to be moved."
 The next paste-operation `p` moves the file.
-- If you have exactly two Finder windows open, `x` moves the selection to the other window.
+- If you have *exactly* two Finder windows open, `x` moves the selection to the other window.
 - The context-menu can be opened with `q` and navigated via `hjkl`.
+Use `esc` or press `q` again to close the context-menu.
 - The find mode triggered via `f` works similarly to `f` in vim, expecting another letter (or digit) afterwards. `fh`, for example, would jump to the next file with starts with the letter `h`, and `f6` jumps to the next file which starts with `6`.
+- Consult the [vim help](https://vimhelp.org/) for the Ex commands you are not familiar with.

 ## Installations
 - Install [Karabiner Elements](https://karabiner-elements.pqrs.org/).